xckevinc/sitemapgenerator/README.md

 2) Build Instructions
 3) Test Instructions
 4) Run instructions
-5) Trade Offs explaination and reasoning
+5) Trade Offs explanation and reasoning
 6) Possible points of enhancement given more time
 7) A webcrawler that indexes every link in a domain
 8) A sitemap listing the following link details from the base domain